Universal secure access and offboarding

 Identities are the top target for cybercriminals and attackers, including more than 25 million brute force attacks every day, worldwide.

-Texas Baptists gained visibility to their identity and SaaS sprawl by utilizing Grip’s panoramic view of user-SaaS relationships — without proxies, agents, or user disruptions.
+Texas Baptists identity and SaaS sprawl by utilizing Grip’s panoramic view of user-SaaS relationships —without proxies, agents, or user disruptions.

-Texas Baptists removed risk (and cost) from hidden and redundant SaaS services by easily classifying and assessing risk with automated workflows for justification, audit, and access review.
+Texas Baptists removed risk (and cost) from hidden and redundant SaaS services, easily classified and assessed with automated workflows for justification, audit, and access review.

 Download PDF